conmaol/gadelica/grammar/nouns.md

 > **dithis**
 > **mhnathan**

-Note that ***Fhiann*** is correctly classified as a common noun even though it begins with a capital letter in the text. ***Fhiann*** is not a proper noun which names a particular group of men, but rather is a common noun (denoting a class of groups of men) which is being used as part of a phrase ***An Fhiann***, and it is this phrase as a whole which names the particular group of men.
+Note that ***Fhiann*** is correctly classified as a common noun even though it begins with a capital letter in the text. ***Fhiann*** is not a proper noun which names a particular group of men; rather it is a common noun (denoting a class of groups of men) which is being used as part of a phrase ***An Fhiann***, and it is this phrase as a whole which names the particular group of men.

-Note also that the dimensions of concrete/abstract and proper/common are not really orthogonal – all proper nouns are concrete; and hence all abstract nouns are common.
+Note also that the dimensions of concrete/abstract and proper/common are not truly orthogonal – all proper nouns are concrete; and hence all abstract nouns are common.

-### Pronouns

-The passage from above is repeated here, with all and only the pronouns underlined –

-> An uair a bha an saoghal òg bha daoine treuna ann, ris an canadh <ins>iad</ins> an Fhiann.
-B’ <ins>e</ins> Cumhal a b’ ainm air aon de na daoine so, agus bha mac aige air an robh Fionn.
-> An uair a bha Fionn ’n a leanabh beag, mharbhadh athair ann an aon de na blàraibh a chuir an Fhiann ’nam measg fhéin.
-Bha eagal air a mhathair gun tigeadh naimhdean athar air tòir an leinibh, agus mar sin chuir <ins>i</ins> <ins>e</ins> a mach do na coilltean fàsail air chùram dithis mhnathan eòlach.

-Lamb (2024:38): “Pronouns are short words that stand in for noun phrases.”
+Notes –
+1. Lamb (2024:46): “Gaelic has two broad noun categories: common nouns and proper nouns.
+Common nouns are the physical and abstract entities that we discuss regularly in language, such as ‘bird’, ‘mountain’ or ‘philosophy’.
+Proper nouns are those items that we normally capitalise in writing, such as persons (‘Donald’) and places (‘Cape Breton’).”

 ## Grammatical categories

-### Gender
+### Gender – feminine, masculine and plural nouns

-Nouns have *gender* – every noun is either *feminine* or *masculine* or *plural*.
+Nouns in Gaelic have *gender* – every noun is either *feminine* or *masculine* or *plural*.

 Recall the following passage from above –